JZhong01/bootcamp_Joshua_Zhong/homework/homework0/README.md

 # Bootcamp Repository
 ## Folder Structure
 - **homework/** → All homework contributions will be submitted here.
-Assignments that involve contributing to the project will have a copy of the homework in that given stage in their respective homework folder as well as in the project.

 - **project/** → All project contributions will be submitted here.
 - **class_materials/** → Local storage for class materials.
 Never pushed to GitHub.